quarantin/beautiful-java/README.md

 https://projectzomboid.com/

 ### IntelliJ
-You also have to install IntelliJ.
+You also have to install IntelliJ Community Edition.
 BeautifulJava is using IntelliJ for disassembling and formatting the code.
 It can be downloaded from here:

 https://www.jetbrains.com/idea/download/

+Remember the location where you install IntelliJ, you'll need it later.

 ### Prerequisites for Linux
 - Install Git: